Parent Advocacy Handbook: Getting Ready for Kindergarten

 Early Literacy Program (ELP).
-The ELP is a free program to parents of children ages birth – 5 years old.
+The ELP is a free program for parents of children ages birth – 5 years old.
 ELP helps parents learn to teach basic skills needed to be ready for kindergarten.
-The program is similar to HIPPY and provides workshops two times a week for parent groups: African-Heritage/English; Arabic/English; Spanish, and Korean.
+The program is similar to HIPPY and provides workshops two times a week for diverse parent groups.

 Virginia Preschool Initiative (VPI).
 VPI supports quality early childhood education programs for children with special needs; foster children; children under a CPS order; children in families who receive TANF or families that are enrolled in the VIEW program; or children of teen parents.
 There are VPI programs at many child development and learning centers in Northern Virginia.